Nuutti-N/Nuutti-N/README.md

-# Hi there, I'm Nuutti! 👋
+# Hey there, I'm Nuutti! 👋

 💫 About Me
 I'm a 19-year-old aspiring developer from Finland 🇫🇮,